juxhouse/bela-resources/Concepts.md

 This means that elements with implicit parents cannot be contained by other elements.

-In the examples above, `assembly/MyAssembly` and `maven/org.acme:customers [maven]` are the only elements without implicit parents, so only they can be contained by other elements.
+In the examples above, `assembly/MyAssembly` and `maven/org.acme:customers` are the only elements without implicit parents.
+They are free to be contained by other elements.

 ## Sources